-Featuring Celestron's StarBright XLT coatings in a Schmidt based design, the Celestron CPC 800 GPS XLT Schmidt-Cassegrain Telescope is a smaller end telescope for advanced visual astronomers that want to take it to the next level.
-The Starbright XLT coatings improve light reflectivity with high anti-reflective coatings such as magnesium flouride.
-Most standard aluminum coatings have a reflectivity of approximately 85%, but Celestron has increased it to 95% with the StarBright XLT coatings, major improvement!
+Featuring Celestron's StarBright XLT coatings in a Schmidt based design, the Celestron CPC 800 GPS XLT Schmidt-Cassegrain Telescope is a telescope for advanced visual astronomers that want to take it to the next level.
+Most standard aluminum coatings have a reflectivity of approximately 85%, but Celestron has increased it to 95% with the StarBright XLT coatings - major improvement!
 Mounted on a dual fork mount, the user-friendly design of this telescope makes it very portable to mount on the heavy duty tripod.
-A star diagonal is included.
+A 99% reflective star diagonal is included.

 - SkyAlign Alignment Technology - Fast, easy alignment.
 Simply choose three bright stars.
 The telescope does the rest.

 - Available with optional Starbright XLT High Performance Optical System - Celestron's finest optical coatings provide sharp, bright clear views.

 - Convenient remote hand control holder - Allows you to view information hands-free while using the scope

 - Re-designed drive base and drive mechanics - Quiet operation; large drive gears, quick release clutch; Auxiliary ports for AutoGuider, PC; easily mounts to tripod.NexRemote- compatible.